OnSebii/Screenshot-Server/README.md

-# Screenshot-Server
+# NodeJS Screenshot Server

-Screenshot Server written in NodeJS.
-For like ShareX users.
+Screenshot server written in NodeJS.
+This is a backend based on NodeJS.

+## Download

+...

+## Setup

+...

+## Tutorial for ShareX

+...